huggla/secure_and_minimal/README.md

 A simple framework for creating minimal and secure Docker images based on Alpine.
 It consist of a Dockerfile-template, a number of standardized constants, a few helper-images, and structured shell scripts.

 ## The Dockerfile-template
-The Dockerfile-template is divided into seven blocks, of which three are mandatory, and two are static:
-* TAG-block <- mandatory!
-* ARG-block
-* Static-block-1 <- mandatory!
-* RUN-block
-* ENV-block
-* Static-block-2 <- mandatory!
-* End-block
+The Dockerfile-template is divided into three main blocks: Init, Build, and Final.
+All three main blocks contain sub-blocks with generic code that must remain untouched for the framework to work properly.

+### The Init-block
+This block contains all variables and commands used during the build process.
+For this, we use a set of standard ARGs.
+These ARGs might also (explicitly) be passed on to the Final-block.
+All standard build ARGs, and their use, are listed later in this documentation.

+The generic code block loads an initial image (INITIMAGE)and makes additional data available for use in the Build-block.

-### The TAG-block
+### The Build-block
-This block contains only the TAG-constant, defined in an ARG statement.
-If the content-, base- or helper-images, used during the build process, are based on different Alpine builds, then there is a risc of mismatching system libraries.
-The TAG-constant makes sure all stage images are based on the same Alpine base image.
+This block is normally left as it is, but in some special cases you might want to add a RUN-statement right before the generic code block to create a missing file or directory.

+The generic code block loads a helper image (BUILDIMAGE) in which the building takes place.
+The result of the building process is then copied to a set base image (BASEIMAGE).
+The exact building process is described later in this documentation.

-### The ARG-block
+### The Final-block
-This block contains ARG statements, setting any of the following constants (defaults in paranthesis):
+This block contains
 *CONTENTIMAGE1*

 An image containing additional files, that should be added to the "build"-stage.